-Bresslergroup’s approach, led by Lead Design Strategist, Ryan Chen, an award-winning designer with a unique combination of creativity and business acumen, is the same regardless of timeline.
-Our practice is centered on people thinking and business thinking.
+Bresslergroup’s approach, led by Director of Innovation Strategy, Ryan Chen, an award-winning designer with a unique combination of creativity and business acumen, is the same regardless of timeline.
+Our practice is centered on “people thinking” and “business thinking.”

 Design thinking is no longer enough to give brands the innovation edge.

 Using different research and analysis techniques, we develop an understanding of your consumers, your industry, and your unique challenges before we focus your innovation efforts.

 Good strategy doesn’t depend on the quantity of available knowledge, information, and data — it depends on a contextual understanding of that information.
 Primary and secondary research data will always serve up unique perspectives and insights.
 What’s key is the know-how to choose the most relevant tools to connect the dots between those data points.

 We start with understanding people.
 Qualitative research reveals what’s preventing users from having the ideal product experience.
 Data about customer actions, motivations, emotions, and uncertainties help frame meaningful problems.
 This points to new product concepts that will address the unmet user needs that are most important to your target markets.

 At every phase in the design and innovation strategy process, our team skillfully and efficiently employs both design thinking and business analysis tools to turn ambiguity into an actionable plan.